Gérald Chanques: “Making everyone feel like a member of this historic university”

 My name is Gérald Chanques.

-I was recently elected vice-president of the University of Montpellier, responsible for historical heritage.
-I'm a doctor, a graduate of this university, and I'm a university professor and hospital practitioner in anesthesia-intensive care.
+I was recently elected Vice President of the University of Montpellier, responsible for historical heritage.
+I am a doctor, a graduate of this university, and a university professor and hospital practitioner in anesthesia and intensive care.

-There's a lot of work going on at the same time, in different parts of the University of Montpellier campus, whether it's in the Jardin des Plantes, the historic medical building, or elsewhere.
-There's a lot going on at each of these sites.
-My main task is to monitor them with all the central services on site.
+There are several projects underway at the same time, in various locations on the University of Montpellier campus, including the Jardin des Plantes, the historic medicine building, etc. There are multiple construction sites at each of these locations.
+My main responsibility is to monitor them with all the central services that are on site.

-No, this is not my first mandate.
-Since 2018, I've been elected to the Academic Council's Commission for Training and University Life (CFVU).
-I was also elected to the disciplinary sections of the university's academic council.
-It's very interesting because it allows us to feel the pulse of all the components and the student, administrative and teaching issues that may arise.
-So we have a very transversal vision of the university.
+No, this isn't my first term.
+I've been elected since 2018 to the Academic Council's Commission for Training and University Life (CFVU).
+I have also been elected to the disciplinary sections of the university's academic council.
+It's very interesting because it allows you to get a feel for all the different components and issues that students, administrators, and teachers may have.
+So you get a very broad view of the university.

 A place?

-There are some very recent universities, some very modern universities, which have a lot going for them.
+There are some very new universities, very modern universities that are extremely interesting.
 They don't really have a past, so they only have the future ahead of them.
-And I think it's interesting to have this profile of a university that's very much rooted in the 21st century.
-But it's particularly striking to return to our roots.
-We're lucky in Montpellier.
-We are fortunate to have one of the four oldest universities in the modern sense of the term.
-These four universities are Oxford, Bologna, Paris and Montpellier.
+And I think it's interesting to have this type of university that is very much rooted in the21st century.
+But it's particularly striking to go back to the roots.
+We are fortunate in Montpellier.
+We are fortunate to have a university that is one of the four oldest universities in the modern sense of the term.
+These four universities are Oxford, Bologna, Paris, and Montpellier.

-We've been through this medieval renaissance, this renaissance, the Age of Enlightenment.
-The spirit of the Enlightenment that continued after the revolution into the 21st century.
-It's so easy to have this real estate and lapidary heritage in the form of objects left by the ancients.
+We have lived through this medieval renaissance, this renaissance, the Age of Enlightenment.
+The spirit of the Enlightenment that endured after the revolution throughout the21st century.
+It is so easy to have this real estate and lapidary heritage in the form of objects left behind by our ancestors.
 This heritage serves to explain the spirit.
-The spirit of the medical school, the spirit of the university and, ultimately, the spirit that unites us all as academics.
-It's a fabulous opportunity that we must continue to nurture and build.
-And we're bound to build it in a way that's different from the universities of recent birth, which have no history of their own.
+The spirit of the medical school, the spirit of the university, and ultimately the spirit that unites us all as academics.
+It is a fabulous opportunity that we must continue to nurture and build upon.
+And we will inevitably build it differently from newer universities that have no history.

 A historical figure from the UM to revive?

 It's probably Rabelais.
-Most interns, when they put on Rabelais' robe to defend their medical thesis at the end of their studies, don't know exactly who he is.
+Most interns, when they don the robe of Rabelais to defend their medical thesis at the end of their studies, don't know exactly who he is.
 Yet Rabelais embodies not only medicine, but all the knowledge and philosophy developed in his work.
-It's a joy to study, and also a duty to study enough knowledge in the broadest possible way, so that we can then be sufficiently educated to be able to decide in complete freedom.
-And that's a wonderful message for the University.
+It is a joy to study and also a duty to study sufficiently and as broadly as possible in order to be sufficiently educated and able to decide freely.
+And that is a wonderful message for the University.